 The eastern indigo snake is a large nonvenomous snake noted as being the longest native snake species in the U.S. The eastern indigo snake has even blue-black dorsal and lateral scales, with some specimens having a reddish-orange to tan color on the throat, cheeks, and chin.
 This snake received its common name from the glossy iridescent ventral scales which can be seen as blackish-purple in bright light.
 Eastern indigo snakes frequent flatwoods, hammocks, dry glades, stream bottoms, cane fields, riparian thickets, and high ground with well-drained, sandy soils.
 In Georgia, eastern indigo snakes prefer excessively drained, deep sandy soils along major streams.
-From December to April, eastern indigo snakes prefer snakes prefer snakes through November, they are located more frequently in shady creek bottoms than during other seasons.
+From December to April, eastern indigo snakes prefer sandhill habitats; from May to July, the snakes shift from winter dens to summer territories; and from August through November, they are located more frequently in shady creek bottoms than during other seasons.